Indicator chemicals

 Comment

 There was a sharp rise in HFC consumption ‒ and thus in HFC emissions ‒ in the 1990s because at that time HFCs were commonly used to replace the ozone-depleting substances regulated under the Montreal Protocol.
 This led to a shift in the emissions problem, from ozone-depleting gases to climate-warming gases.
 With the current state of technology, HFCs can already be avoided in many sectors (e.g. through the use of natural refrigerants in cooling systems and heat pumps).
 HFC consumption has therefore declined steadily since the mid-2010s.
+In 2021, there was a particularly large reduction in HFC consumption.
+According to the FOEN's clarifications, the resurgence in 2022 was a result of the resumption of activities in certain economic sectors that had been reduced during the COVID-19 pandemic.

 Further efforts to substitute for HFCs will be necessary if we are to continue along the internationally agreed reduction path in the future.
 This applies in particular to appliance and system manufacturers, who are required to develop alternatives, but also to the operators of systems and plants, who make purchasing decisions.
 Regulatory changes in environmental legislation are also necessary to support the substitution process.